mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ## Base Case Analysis
-First, we create the AC optimal power flow model and select the `Ipopt` solver.
-Next, we solve the model to determine bus voltage magnitudes and angles, along with the active and reactive power outputs of the generators.
-Afterward, we compute the remaining power values for buses and branches:
+First, we create the AC optimal power flow model with the `Ipopt` solver.
+We then solve the model to determine bus voltage magnitudes and angles and generator active and reactive power outputs.
+Finally, we compute the remaining bus and branch power values:
 ```@setup 4bus
 analysis = acOptimalPowerFlow(system, Ipopt.Optimizer)
 powerFlow!(analysis)